Different Ways To Resistance Train

 lose weight

-Lately I have seen a plethora of posts on social media incorrectly pushing that you must lift heavy weights to increase muscle.
+Lately I have seen a plethora of posts on social media incorrectly pushing that you must lift super heavy weights to increase muscle.
 I am here to tell you that it’s not the only way!

 high load/low reps - lifting super heavy where you can only lift 3-5 repetitions each set